Cooking with Waterleaf: A Simple Guide to This Vegetable

 Is Waterleaf the Same as Spinach?

-Waterleaf has a higher water content, while spinach is drier and has a milder taste.
-Both are nutritious but offer different textures and flavors in dishes.
+Waterleaf has a higher water content, I guess that should not come as a surprise given its name.
+Spinach is much drier and has a milder taste.
+With that said, both of them are very nutritious but their textures and even their flavors are different.

 How is Waterleaf Used?